Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Worksoft-Certify.md

 In either case, once all the test cases in the test set have been completed, the status of the test set will switch to "Completed" and the individual test cases in the set will display a status based on the results of the Worksoft Certify test:

-- **Passed** -- The Worksoft Certify automated test ran successfully and all the test steps in the test script passed and no assertions were thrown.
+- **Passed**: The Worksoft Certify automated test ran successfully and all the test steps in the test script passed and no assertions were thrown.
-- **Failed** -- The Worksoft Certify automated test ran successfully, but at least one test step failed or at least one assertion failed.
+- **Failed**: The Worksoft Certify automated test ran successfully, but at least one test step failed or at least one assertion failed.
-- **Blocked** -- The Worksoft Certify automated test did not run successfully and reported back the **aborted** test status to RemoteLaunch.
+- **Blocked**: The Worksoft Certify automated test did not run successfully and reported back the **aborted** test status to RemoteLaunch.

 If you receive the "Blocked" status for either the test set or the test cases you should open up the Windows Application Event Log on the computer running RemoteLaunch and look in the event log for error messages.